 If you need to deploy a big number of apps on a single server, or a group of servers, the Emperor mode is just the ticket.
 It is a special uWSGI instance that will monitor specific events and will spawn/stop/reload instances (known as vassals, when managed by an Emperor) on demand.

-.xml, .yml, .json, etc.) uWSGI configuration files, but you it is extensible using
+.xml, .yml, .json, etc.) uWSGI configuration files, but it is extensible using

 embedded in the core, so they need not be loaded, and are automatically

 Multiple sources of configuration may be monitored by specifying

 See Imperial monitors for a list of the Imperial Monitor plugins shipped with uWSGI and how to use them.

 Using Placeholders and Magic variables in conjunction with the Emperor will probably save you a lot of time and make your configuration more DRY.
 Suppose that in /opt/apps there are only Django apps. /opt/apps/app.skel (the .skel extension is not a known configuration file type to uWSGI and will be skipped)

 [uwsgi] chdir = /opt/apps/%n threads = 20 socket = /tmp/sockets/%n.sock env = DJANGO_SETTINGS_MODULE=%n.settings module = django.core.handlers.wsgi:WSGIHandler()

 And then for each app create a symlink:

 ln -s /opt/apps/app.skel /opt/apps/app1.ini ln -s /opt/apps/app.skel /opt/apps/app2.ini